 Tudor House has been educating primary aged boys since 1902 and is now co educational.
-The school is nestled on 70 hectares in the southern highlands - one-and-a-half hours south of Sydney.
+It is the only school in the Southern Highlands offering the International Baccalaureate Primary Years Programme (PYP).
+The school is nestled on 169 acres in the Southern Highlands - one-and-a-half hours south of Sydney.
 The school provides a nurturing, safe and fun rural environment for primary aged students.
 It caters from Kindergarten to Year 6 and boarders from Year 3 to Year 6.
 'Little Wildee' (K-2 Early Stage 1 and Stage 1) and Years 3 – 6.

-Historic buildings, boarding house, rugby fields, football fields, swimming pool, cricket facilities, tennis courts, information technology centre, woodwork room, music and drama centre, a library, 2-year outdoor program, called Kahiba which allows students to camp at school, bike tracks, art room, gym, Hospital, Memorial Hall.
+Historic buildings, boarding house, rugby fields, football fields, swimming pool, cricket facilities, tennis courts, information technology centre, woodwork room, music and drama centre, a library, two-year outdoor program, called Kahiba which allows students to camp at school, bike tracks, art room, gym, Hospital and Memorial Hall.

 Students can live-in as weekly boarders, full-time boarders or casual boarders.
 Day students are able to stay for Prep (homework) and dinner and be collected at 7pm.